-The applicant will climb to the top of an aerial ladder set at 70 degrees and extended to 100 feet, look down and verbalize the name of an item set on the ground, then descend down to the ground.
+- The applicant will climb to the top of an aerial ladder extended to 100 feet at a 70 degree angle.
+Then, they shall look down and wait to be acknowledged by the proctor then descend.

-The applicant will carry a 50’ section of 3” hose, with a 2 1/2” nozzle attached, to the third floor of the drill tower and lay it on the floor in the designated location.
+- The applicant will lift and carry a High-Rise Hose Load of fire hose with a nozzle to the 3rd floor of the drill tower and place it on the floor in a designated location.

-The applicant will move to the rail of the third floor and hoist a 50’ section of 3” hose (rolled), attached to a rope, up to the third floor and place it on the landing.
+- The applicant will move to the 3rd floor balcony rail and hoist, in a hand over hand manner, a 50 foot section of a 3 inch rolled hose, attached to a rope, up to the 3rd floor and place it on the balcony floor.

 All applicants for Apprentice Fire Fighter positions must successfully complete a physical performance assessment regardless of their age.
 The City of Richardson has no method to verify the physical condition of any applicant prior to their taking the physical performance assessment.